typedb/typedb/docs/pages/documentation/3-querying-with-graql/insert-queries.md

 </div> <!-- tab-pane -->
 </div> <!-- tab-content -->

-You can also specify a variable to represent the relation connecting the thing and the resource:
+You can also specify a variable to represent the relationship connecting the thing and the attribute:

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell6" data-toggle="tab">Graql</a></li>